malthee/patter-pal/README.md

 Login:
 - either use the Special Access Code we have provided or
 - or connect your Gmail-Account with the application
-  - Patter-Pal only requests the scope necessary for reading the email address from the token.
-Patter-Pal does not request any private user data
+  - PatterPal only requests the scope necessary for reading the email address from the token.
+PatterPal does not request any private user data

 ![image](https://github.com/malthee/patter-pal/assets/58472456/72e03155-2a4a-4627-830f-2afcb681846a)